 We get it.
 Making the investment in a degree can seem like a big step.
 But once you’ve decided it’s what you want to do, we want to make pursuing your dream that little bit easier.
-That’s why at Charles Sturt University (CSU), we have hundreds of university scholarships for you to secure funds to help you study – whether you’re studying online or on campus.
+That’s why at Charles Sturt University we have hundreds of university scholarships for you to secure funds to help you study – whether that’s online or on campus.

-Scholarships are funded by the university, CSU alumni, families of students, government bodies and community organisations.
-For 2019, CSU has almost 250 separate scholarships available, all with different eligibility requirements.
-So you’ll probably be able to apply for one, two or several of them.
-The good news is there’s no limit on how many scholarships you can apply for.
+Scholarships are funded by the university, our alumni, families of students, government bodies and community organisations.
+For 2019, we have almost 250 separate scholarships available.
+They all have different eligibility requirements, so you’ll probably be able to apply for one, two or several of them.
+The good news is there’s no limit on how many scholarships you can apply for!

-At CSU, we want anyone who wants to pursue their dream at uni to get the chance to do so.
+At Charles Sturt University, we want anyone who wants to pursue their dream at uni to get the chance to do so.
 And we realise that sometimes circumstances outside your control can affect your ability to study at uni.
 Equity scholarships are designed to help you bridge the gap if you’ve experienced financial hardship.

-The CSU Equity Scholarship can assist with the general costs of studying at university.
+Our Equity Scholarship can assist with the general costs of studying at university.
 You can use it as you see fit.
-The CSU Professional Placement Equity Grant provides a weekly stipend to help you cover the costs of attending work placements as part of your course.
+The Professional Placement Equity Grant provides a weekly stipend to help you cover the costs of attending work placements as part of your course.
 An undergraduate student studying online?
-Then the CSU Online Textbook Equity Grant helps you purchase the textbooks you need for your course.
+Then the Online Textbook Equity Grant helps you purchase the textbooks you need for your course.

-Another category of scholarships available with CSU is those for specific areas of study in a wide range of fields.
-For example, the Malcolm Rosborough Scholarship is for pharmacy students and policing scholarships are available if you’re studying the Associate Degree in Policing Practice at CSU.
-First-year students of agriculture can apply for the Costa Avocado Agricultural Scholarship, while students starting the Bachelor of Technology (Civil Systems) / Master of Engineering (Civil Systems) have the opportunity to apply for the CSU Engineering “Pay it Forward” Scholarship.
+Another category of scholarships is those for specific areas of study in a wide range of fields.
+For example, the Malcolm Rosborough Scholarship is for pharmacy students and policing scholarships are available if you’re studying the Associate Degree in Policing Practice with us.
+First-year students of agriculture can apply for the Costa Avocado Agricultural Scholarship, while students starting the Bachelor of Technology (Civil Systems) / Master of Engineering (Civil Systems) have the opportunity to apply for our Engineering “Pay it Forward” Scholarship.

-Scholarships for Aboriginal and Torres Strait Islander CSU students
+Scholarships for Aboriginal and Torres Strait Islander students

 Besides our dedicated support services, we have a range of scholarships specifically for Aboriginal and Torres Strait Islander people.
-The CSU Foundation Aboriginal & Torres Strait Islander Achievement Scholarship can help if you’re studying full-time, either on campus or online, at undergraduate or postgraduate level.
-The Dr Bal Krishan Scholarship is specifically for Aboriginal and Torres Strait Islander students studying any undergraduate degree on CSU’s Wagga Wagga campus.
-And the Indigenous Education Costs Scholarship can help you with the set-up costs of starting study at CSU.
+Our Foundation Aboriginal & Torres Strait Islander Achievement Scholarship can help if you’re studying full-time, either on campus or online, at undergraduate or postgraduate level.
+The Dr Bal Krishan Scholarship is specifically for Aboriginal and Torres Strait Islander students studying any undergraduate degree on the Wagga Wagga campus.
+And the Indigenous Education Costs Scholarship can help you with the set-up costs of starting study at Charles Sturt University.

 There are a large number of other scholarships that have unique eligibility criteria.
 Are you or have you been a member of the Australian Services?
 Or are you the son, daughter, spouse or grandchild of a currently serving or retired member of the Australian Services?
 If so, you can apply for the Wagga Wagga RSL and RSL Sub Branch Scholarship.

-The CSU TAFE to University & Pathway Scholarship is designed to help if you’ve completed a TAFE qualification and want to take your learning to the next step with an undergraduate course at CSU.
-Or if you’re a refugee, the CSU Foundation Refugee Scholarship is designed specifically for those in your situation.
+The TAFE to University & Pathway Scholarship is designed to help if you’ve completed a TAFE qualification and want to take your learning to the next step with an undergraduate course at Charles Sturt.
+Or if you’re a refugee, our Foundation Refugee Scholarship is designed specifically for those in your situation.

 Do you want help reaching your goals?

-You can find out more about these and the many other scholarships available to CSU students on our scholarships page.
+You can find out more about these and the many other scholarships available to Charles Sturt students on our scholarships page.

-And feel free to contact us to discuss the what, when and how of applying for a scholarship when you accept an offer to study with CSU.
+And feel free to contact us to discuss the what, when and how of applying for a scholarship when you accept an offer to study with us.